DataFire/Integrations/integrations/generated/google_youtube/README.md

   * unsubscribedTrailer `string`: The trailer of the channel, for users that are not subscribers.

 ### ChannelSnippet
 * ChannelSnippet `object`: Basic details about a channel, including title, description and thumbnails.
-Next available id: 15.
   * country `string`: The country of the channel.
   * customUrl `string`: The custom url of the channel.
   * defaultLanguage `string`: The language of the channel's default title and description.